MicrosoftDocs/power-automate-docs/articles/ui-flows/desktop/using-browsers.md

 1. In the pop-up dialog, select **Add extension** to confirm the installation.

-To ensure that the **Google Chrome** works as expected with **Power Automate Desktop**, disable running background apps when Chrome is closed.
+To ensure that **Google Chrome** works as expected with **Power Automate Desktop**, disable running background apps when Chrome is closed.

 To disable this option, navigate to **Settings** -> **Advanced** -> **System** and select the slider icon next to **Continue running background apps when Google Chrome is closed**.